Hutchinson Central Technical High School

 The fourth quarter grade depends very heavily on the Regents Exam.
 This is because fourth quarter is largely review.

-Approximately between 8 and 10 assignments are given per quarter.
-Classroom checking of smaller assignments and periodic collection and grading of larger assignments are combined to determine the homework grade.
-Late homeworks are not accepted.
+Approximately between 4 to 5 HW assignments are given per quarter.
+Students are expected to manage their time and do a little bit of homework every evening.
+Classroom checking of assignments and periodic collection and grading of larger assignments are combined to determine the homework grade.
+Students earn a homework grade and this grade can be improved to 100 if work for the assignment is shown.
+Late homeworks are accepted but only as a study tool for the cumulative final.
 If a student is absent for medical reasons, they need to appear before or after school to grade their homework.
 Missing homeworks are counted as zeroes.
-The combination of these grades make up 10% of the quarter average.
-Assignment completion also relates to classroom participation since homeworks will are periodically reviewed in class.
+Assignment completion also relates to classroom participation since homeworks are periodically reviewed in class.

-Between 2 and 4 tests will be administered each quarter.
+One final, cumulative exam is given each quarter.
 If a student is caught cheating, they will be notified after the exam is completed as the forum for addressing this is not during exam time.
 At 40%, tests make up a significant portion of the grade.
 Special consideration should be made to study for the exams.
-Students are usually notified about tests 10 days to 2 weeks in advance.

-Quizzes are typically given every F day there are periodic exceptions to this.
-The quizzes count for 20% of the quarter average.
+The quizzes count for 20% to 25% of the quarterly average.
 Of course, as with tests, cheating on a quiz will result in a zero for that quiz and will be dealt with according to school policy.
-Students will be allowed to user their own reference tables on the quizzes and are encouraged to make notes on them to assist with the quizzes.
+Students will be allowed to user their own reference tables on the quizzes and are encouraged to make any notes on them they wish to assist with the quizzes.

-An extra credit project will be assigned over Easter vacation.
-This will count for multiple homework assignments and represent a significant portion of the grade.
+An extra credit project will be assigned over Christmas Break, Winter Break and Easter vacation.
+This will count for multiple homework assignments and represents a significant portion of the grade.

 The topics for physics are: